2021/22 GIPA Act Report tabled in Parliament

-The NSW Information Commissioner, Information and Privacy Commission (IPC) CEO and Open Data Advocate, Ms Elizabeth Tydd, today released the tenth annual Report on the Operation of the Government Information (Public Access) Act 2009 (GIPA Act) 2019/20 (‘the Report’), which has now been tabled in Parliament.
+The NSW Information Commissioner, Information and Privacy Commission (IPC) CEO and Open Data Advocate, Ms Elizabeth Tydd, yesterday released the twelfth annual Report on the Operation of the Government Information (Public Access) Act 2009 (GIPA Act): 2021/22, which has now been tabled in Parliament.

-- 11% (one department) partially met the requirement in relation to both the total number and the total value of properties the department disposed of during the previous financial year while another 67% (six departments) had information only on the value of properties disposed of, mostly included in the department’s annual report.
+- 22% (two departments) fully met and 67% (six departments) only partially met the requirement in relation to both the total number and the total value of properties the department disposed of during the previous financial year, with this being a significant increase on the 33% that partially met requirements in 2020/21.

 - 33% (three departments) had the department’s guarantee of service.
 This is an increase from 22% (two departments) in 2020/21.

 Read more in the IPC’s Media Release: NSW Information Commissioner report reveals an unprecedented increase in applications for government information.